Mindfulness for Panic Attacks

 • Guided Meditations: Try apps like Insight Timer for 5-minute anxiety meditations.

-• Body Scan: Regular scans help you catch rising anxiety early.
+• Body Scan: Regular scans help you notice rising anxiety early.

 • Loving-Kindness Meditation: Repeat: “May I be happy, healthy, safe, and free from suffering.”
 Extend to others for self-compassion.